-Try using client photography as the ‘hero’ image on your landing page, then of course, use your screengrabs once you’re into a particular case study.
+Try using client photography as the ‘hero’ image on your landing page, then of course, use your screengrabs once you’re into a particular case study (back them up in secure cloud storage).
 If the client’s photos aren’t all that (very probable), look at what you’ve put on their homepage.
 Could you use their logo and their colours to send the message as opposed to tiny images of screenshots?

 02. Use titles to grab attention